 Food that gives you this much fibre in exchange for just 2 percent of your day’s carbohydrates is definitely a smart choice for diabetics.

 Just like all things, there are a few considerations to bear in mind when it comes to coconuts.

-- Coconut is high in fats, especially saturated fats: so if you’re struggling with your weight, it’s something to eat in moderation.
-On the other hand, those fats can be a positive.
-In combination with the slow-digesting fiber, they’ll help keep you full longer.
+- Coconut is high in fats, especially saturated fats; so if you’re struggling with your weight, eat in moderation.
+In combination with slow-digesting fiber, fat can help you feel full for longer.
 This means you are less likely to snack, and this helps with both weight loss and sugar management.

 - Fresh coconut eaten in moderation is a good dietary option for diabetics.
 In case you don’t have fresh coconut, then roughly 28-30 grams of dried coconut is equivalent to a 2-inch square of fresh coconut.

-- Avoid the variety you get from your supermarket’s baking section, which is stiff with added sugar.
+- Avoid the variety you get from your supermarket’s baking section, as it includes added sugar.